 The viscera are the internal organs of the body held in place by fascia.
 All the organs need to have mobility within the overall organ tree so that when you move it is like the wind blowing on a tree.
 When your organ tree does not flex as you move it reduces movement efficiency (1).
 The movement of the organ tree has been demonstrated on ultrasound investigation and visceral manipulation has been shown to change organ motion (2).

-Visceral restrictions can be Articular (adhesions and Fixations), Ligamentous (ptoses) or Muscular (Viscerospasms) and are thought to be derived from problems of rhythm.
+Visceral restrictions can be Articular (adhesions and Fixations), Ligamentous (ptoses) or Muscular (Viscerospasms) and are thought to be derived from problems of rhythm or more simply the co-ordination of your core musculature.
 Mobility and Motility palpation can be used to identify specific restrictions within the context of the body before manipulation of the tract of organ motion and or a rhythm rate adjustment can be applied.

 Taxonomy of Pain